GitGuardian Assistant

 Interested in trying the assistant?
 Contact us at support@gitguardian.com or reach out to your CSM or account manager to request access.

-In its current private alpha version, the assistant works alongside you in a conversational interface and requires your input to move forward.
-It can execute actions on your behalf (such as assigning incidents or updating tags), but only after you explicitly approve them.
-In future releases, the assistant will be able to act autonomously, using your permissions to manage incidents at scale.
+The GitGuardian Assistant helps you investigate, understand, and remediate secret incidents directly from the internal monitoring dashboard.
+It works alongside you in a conversational interface: it can execute actions on your behalf (such as assigning incidents or updating tags), but only after you explicitly approve them.

 Key capabilities